Callaway Golf to Set up DigiTech Center in Hyderabad

 Callaway is an interesting addition to the various IT & Tech Development Centers that are already there in Hyderabad city as it is from a non-conventional sector like Golf.
 This investment opens up a new sector and many more prospective clients from Sports and allied fields may now look at Hyderabad to set up their Tech Centers.

-Telangana IT & Industries Department Principal Secretary Jayesh Ranjan, Chief Relations Officer Amarnath Reddy Aatmakuri, Director Digital Media Dileep Konatham participated in today’s meeting.
+Telangana IT & Industries Department Principal Secretary Jayesh Ranjan, Chief Relations Officer Amarnath Reddy Aatmakuri, Director Digital Media Dileep Konatham participated in the meeting.